Bharatiya Antariksh Station: BAS-01 Base Module

 BAS-1 will serve as a test bed for essential technologies, such as life support systems and crew quarters.
 During the 2025 National Space Day celebrations at Bharat Mandapam in New Delhi, ISRO unveiled a scale-model of the BAS-01 module.
-Around 3.8-meters long, 8-meters in diameter and weighing in at 10 tonnes, it will have indigenous Environmental Control and Life Support System (ECLSS), the Bharat Docking System (BDS), Bharat Berthing Mechanism (BBM), and an automated hatch system.
+Around 3.8-meters long, 8-meters in diameter and weighing in at 10 tonnes, it will have indigenous Environmental Control and Life Support System (ECLSS), the Bharat Docking System (BDS), Bharat Berthing Mechanism (BBM), and an automated hatch system.In January 2026, VSSC invited commercial players to begin construction of BAS-01 module.
+It's estimated development and launch cost is approximately ₹1763 crore and it is presently targeted for launch by late 2028.